LeiaInc/holopix50k/README.md

 ### Dataset size

 Note that the size of the dataset you are able to download may vary from the original dataset size of 49,368 stereo images.
 Holopix50k is a crowd sourced dataset from [Holopix](https://www.holopix.com/) social media platform.
 The original user (who posts the image on Holopix) retains the copyrights of the images they post as mentioned in our [LICENSE](https://github.com/LeiaInc/holopix50k/blob/master/LICENSE).
-Hence if a user deletes their image from Holopix, it is removed from our dataset.
+Hence, if a user deletes their image from Holopix, it is removed from our dataset and won't be available for download.
 This is similar to how other crowd sourced datasets operate (eg. [WSVD](https://sites.google.com/view/wsvd/home)).

 ## Citation